LilyBukkit/LilyBukkit-QA/README.md

 *More info on the ARG can be found [here](https://alphaver.fandom.com/wiki).*

+*You can discuss the project on my Discord server: https://discord.gg/sVR3FeGV*

 ## Installation

 > The current version is not yet runnable, so no installation guide is provided.